orb-community/pktvisor-website/docs/docs.md

     pktvisord summarizes data streams and exposes a REST API control plane for configuration and metrics.

+    pktvisord operation is configured via Taps and Collection Policies.
+Taps abstract the process of "tapping into" input streams with templated configuration while Policies use Taps to instantiate and configure Input and Stream Handlers to analyze and summarize stream data, which is then made available for collection via REST API.

+    Taps and Collection Policies may be created by passing the appropriate YAML configuration file to --config, and/or by enabling the admin REST API with --admin-api and using the appropriate endpoints.

-    IFACE, if specified, is either a network interface or an IP address (4 or 6).
-If this is specified, a "pcap" input stream will be automatically created, with "net", "dns", and "pcap" handler modules attached.
+    Alternatively, for simple use cases you may specify IFACE, which is either a network interface or an IP address (4 or 6).
+If this is specified, "default" Tap and Collection Policies will be created with a "pcap" input stream on the specified interfaced, along with the built in "net", "dns", and "pcap" Stream Handler modules attached.
+Note that this feature may be deprecated in the future.

+    For more documentation, see https://pktvisor.dev

     Base Options:
       -d                          Daemonize; fork and continue running in the background [default: false] -h --help                   Show this screen
       -v                          Verbose log output
       --no-track                  Don't send lightweight, anonymous usage metrics --version                   Show version
     Web Server Options:
       -l HOST                     Run web server on the given host or IP [default: localhost] -p PORT                     Run web server on the given port [default: 10853] --tls                       Enable TLS on the web server --tls-cert FILE             Use given TLS cert.
 Required if --tls is enabled.
       --tls-key FILE              Use given TLS private key.
 Required if --tls is enabled.
-      --admin-api           Enable admin REST API giving complete control plane functionality [default: false] When not specified, the exposed API is read-only access to summarized metrics.
+      --admin-api                 Enable admin REST API giving complete control plane functionality [default: false] When not specified, the exposed API is read-only access to module status and metrics.
                                   When specified, write access is enabled for all modules.
     Geo Options:
       --geo-city FILE             GeoLite2 City database to use for IP to Geo mapping --geo-asn FILE              GeoLite2 ASN database to use for IP to ASN mapping
     Configuration:
-      --config FILE         Use specified YAML configuration to configure options, Taps, and Collection Policies
+      --config FILE               Use specified YAML configuration to configure options, Taps, and Collection Policies Please see https://pktvisor.dev for more information
+    Modules:
+      --module-list               List all modules which have been loaded (builtin and dynamic).
+      --module-dir DIR            Set module load path.
+All modules in this directory will be loaded.
     Logging Options:
       --log-file FILE             Log to the given output file name --syslog                    Log to syslog
     Prometheus Options:
-      --prometheus          Enable native Prometheus metrics at path /metrics --prom-instance ID    Optionally set the 'instance' label to given ID Handler Module Defaults:
+      --prometheus                Ignored, Prometheus output always enabled (left for backwards compatibility) --prom-instance ID          Optionally set the 'instance' label to given ID Handler Module Defaults:
-      --max-deep-sample N   Never deep sample more than N% of streams (an int between 0 and 100) [default: 100] --periods P           Hold this many 60 second time periods of history in memory [default: 5] pcap Input Module Options:
-      -b BPF                Filter packets using the given tcpdump compatible filter expression.
+      --max-deep-sample N         Never deep sample more than N% of streams (an int between 0 and 100) [default: 100] --periods P                 Hold this many 60 second time periods of history in memory [default: 5] pcap Input Module Options: (applicable to default policy when IFACE is specified only) -b BPF                      Filter packets using the given tcpdump compatible filter expression.
 Example: "port 53" -H HOSTSPEC                 Specify subnets (comma separated) to consider HOST, in CIDR form.
 In live capture this /may/ be detected automatically from capture device but /must/ be specified for pcaps.
                                   Example: "10.0.1.0/24,10.0.2.1/32,2001:db8::/64"
                                   Specifying this for live capture will append to any automatic detection.

 ```